 Baltimore public safety director Shantay Jackson to step down

-BALTIMORE -- Shantay Jackson, the director of Baltimore Mayor Brandon Scott's office of public safety, plans to step down from her position next month, WJZ has learned from multiple sources.
+BALTIMORE — Shantay Jackson, the director of Baltimore Mayor Brandon Scott's office of public safety, plans to step down from her position next month, the mayor's office said Thursday.

 Jackson lead the Mayor's Office of Neighborhood Safety and Engagement, known as MONSE, since late 2020.
 Her resignation is the latest in a recent string of high-profile departures from the mayor's office.